reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/devices/c8y_devices_list.md

 ### Options

 ```
       --agents                       Only include agents.
+      --availability string          Filter by c8y_Availability.status
       --fragmentType string          Filter by fragment type
+      --group string                 Filter by group inclusion
   -h, --help                         help for list
+      --lastMessageDateFrom string   Filter c8y_Availability.lastMessage from a specific date
+      --lastMessageDateTo string     Filter c8y_Availability.lastMessage to a specific date
       --name string                  Filter by name
       --orderBy string               Order by. e.g. _id asc or name asc or creationTime.date desc (default "name")
       --owner string                 Filter by owner
       --query string                 Additional query filter (accepts pipeline)
       --queryTemplate string         String template to be used when applying the given query.
 Use %s to reference the query/pipeline input
       --type string                  Filter by type
       --withParents                  Include a flat list of all parents and grandparents of the given object
 ```

 ### Options inherited from parent commands